Q: Can you backup VMware virtual machine while running?

-How to take snapshot of running VMware ESXi VM
+How to take snapshot of running VM on VMware ESXi

 1. Access to vSphere Web Client, go to Virtual Machines page in the left inventory.
 Right-click on the name of the VM you want to backup, and select Snapshots > Take Snapshot...